Statements

 General Artistic Practice

-My creative practice spans writing, metalworking, photography, and sculpture.
-I enjoy finding the intersections between each medium, and I often blend them together to express overarching themes throughout my work.
-I particularly focus on encompassing growth and my culture across media.
+My creative practice spans writing, metalworking, photography, and ceramics.
+I explore the intersections between media, and often blending them together to encompass themes of personal growth and culture across my body of work.
 I am particularly drawn to the beauty that can be found within repetition and routine, and I enjoy expanding upon small, easily overlooked details to create something meaningful out of the mundane.
-My writing and artistic practice are nearly inseparable: my poetry is often inspired by artwork I have created, and lines from my notebook frequently spark ideas for sculptures and photographic scenes.
+My writing and artistic practice are nearly inseparable: my poetry is often inspired by sculptures I have created, and lines from my notebook frequently spark ideas for photographs.